ariasdiniz/macaw_framework/README.md

 end
 ```

-### Configuration: Customize various aspects of the framework through the application.json configuration file, such as rate limiting, SSL support, and Prometheus integration
+### Configuration: Customize various aspects of the framework through the application.json configuration file, such as SSL support and Prometheus integration

 ```json
 {